 Will CYS require proof of COVID-19 vaccinations to participate in its programs and attend in-person events and performances?

-CYS requires proof of up-to-date vaccination for all eligible participants, soloists, directors, staff, and audience members unless they have a valid medical or religious exemption.
-"Up-to-Date" means completion of the initial vaccination series as well as any recommended booster doses.
+- CYS requires proof of initial series and at least one booster for all eligible participants, soloists, directors, staff, and audience members unless they have a valid medical or religious exemption.
+All participants are required to meet this requirement by the registration deadline.

 Why is CYS requiring vaccinations?

-Will CYS require musicians, staff, and audience members be required to wear masks indoors?
+Will CYS require audience members to wear masks indoors during the 2023-24 Season?

 Why is CYS requiring musicians, staff, and audience members to wear masks indoors?

-CDC guidance shows that communal use of properly fitting, multilayered cloth masks (even among vaccinated populations) can help control the spread of SARS-CoV-2.
+- CDC guidance shows that communal use of properly fitting, multilayered masks (even among vaccinated populations) can help control the spread of SARS-CoV-2.